 It's hard to beat Ohio Christian University if you want to study Agricultural Economics & Business.
 Students who enjoy a more slow-paced life will appreciate the school's location in the not so big town of Circleville, Ohio.

 Concerned about student debt?
 (We don't blame you!) this school and its $22,625 annual net price could be a great match for you.
-The most popular degree with undergraduates at this school is business administration & management.
+This school supports interaction amongst students and their professors, as evidenced by its 12:1 student-to-faculty ratio.
 Take a virtual tour to know more about Ohio Christian University's campus.